 But what sets this spa apart is that it is full service, including a great thermal suite (complete with a salt brine spray steam room and experience shower with eucalyptus spray and mint mist), complementary food and tea service, and a luxury change room.
 Though it is small, if you can be in the change room alone, TEN spa’s change room is probably the nicest in Canada.

 In comparison, luxury change rooms is not part of the Thermea offerings.
 And so if you really want luxury, with beautiful showers, all the extras you need, and complimentary munchies, then stick to TEN.
-But if you are a hard core bathing spa enthusiast, you will be at Thermea at least once a week.
+But if you are a hard core bathing spa enthusiast, you will be at Thermea often.

 Whatever makes the winter more enjoyable…